Monday, February 22, 2010

 04 Greece

 A: Bit of a fanboy favourite, this, unless I’m mistaken.
 I know it’s only 1991, but not surprisingly for Greece this still sounds very ’80s with those synths, that saxophone solo and the slightly overwrought vocals.
-Works pretty well as a whole, all told, probably because it’s accessible.
+Comes together quite well as a whole, probably because it’s accessible.

 05 Switzerland

-B: Sandra Simó looks lovely.
-How many [Swiss] songs in Italian at Eurovision does that make which feature the words ‘stringimi forte’?
-I see that songs in the language came first and second in their national final that year.
-Deliberately, perhaps?
+B: How many entries in Italian does that make which feature the words ‘stringimi forte’?
+I see that songs in the language came 1st and 2nd in the Swiss national final that year.
+It

-A: She might look lovely but she sounds like she’s entered a karaoke competition during social night at the residential school for students of Italian as a second language.
-Bless the composer though for signposting just about everything in the song.
+Bless the composer for signposting just about everything in the song.
 Not exactly challenging, is it?
+Except that Sandra sounds like she’s entered a karaoke competition during social night at the residential school for students of Italian as a second language.

 06 Austria